Trova: The 20th century

-Patricio Ballagas (Camaguey, 17 March 1879 – Havana, 15 February 1920); Eusebio Delfin (Palmira, 1 April 1893 – Havana, 28 April 1965); María Teresa Vera (Guanajay, 6 February 1895 – Havana, 17 December 1965); Lorenzo Hierrezuelo (El Caney, 5 September 1907 – Havana, 16 November 1993); Joseíto Fernández (September 5, 1908 – October 11, 1979); Ñico Saquito (Antonio Fernandez: Sgo. de C. 1901 – Havana, 4 August 1982); Carlos Puebla (Manzanillo, 11 September 1917 – Havana, 12 July 1989) and Compay Segundo (Máximo Francisco Repilado Muñoz: Siboney, 18 November 1907 – Havana, 13 July 2003) were all great trova musicians.
-And let's not forget the Trio Matamoros, who worked together for most of their lives.
+Patricio Ballagas (Camagüey, 17 March 1879 – Havana, 15 February 1920); Eusebio Delfín (Palmira, 1 April 1893 – Havana, 28 April 1965); María Teresa Vera (Guanajay, 6 February 1895 – Havana, 17 December 1965); Lorenzo Hierrezuelo (El Caney, 5 September 1907 – Havana, 16 November 1993); Joseíto Fernández (September 5, 1908 – October 11, 1979); Ñico Saquito (Antonio Fernandez: Santiago de Cuba, 1901 – Havana, 4 August 1982); Carlos Puebla (Manzanillo, 11 September 1917 – Havana, 12 July 1989) and Compay Segundo (Máximo Francisco Repilado Muñoz: Siboney, 18 November 1907 – Havana, 13 July 2003) were all great trova musicians.
+And let's not forget the Trío Matamoros, who worked together for most of their lives.
 Matamoros was one of the greats.

 Most trovadors were creolized, drawing from both Spanish and African traditions and styles even-handedly.
 There were exceptions.
-Guillermo Portabales (Cienfuegos 6 April 1911 – San Juan, Puerto Rico 25 October 1970) and Carlos Puebla were mostly in the guajiro tradition, whilst El Guayabero – Faustino Oramas – (Holguín, 4 June 1911 – Holguín, 28 March 2007) was black and funky in style and content.
+Guillermo Portabales (Cienfuegos, 6 April 1911 – San Juan, Puerto Rico 25 October 1970) and Carlos Puebla were mostly in the guajiro (peasant) tradition, whilst El Guayabero – Faustino Oramas – (Holguín, 4 June 1911 – Holguín, 28 March 2007) was black and funky in style and content.
 He was the last of the old trova, the oldest working musician in Cuba, at 95, when he died.
 His double entendres were a joy.

-Trova musicians often worked in pairs and trios, some of them exclusively so (Compay Segundo).
+Trova musicians often worked in pairs and trios, some of them exclusively solo (Compay Segundo).
 As the sextetos / septetos / conjuntos grew in popularity many trovadores joined in the larger groups.

 The technique of guitar-playing gradually improved; the early trovadors, being self-taught, had rather limited techniques.
 Later, some tapped into classical guitar techniques to revive the accompaniment of the trova.
-Guyún (Vincente Gonzalez Rubiera, Stgo de C. 27 October 1908–Havana, 1987) studied under Severino Lopez, and developed a modern concept of harmony, and a way to apply classical technique to popular Cuban music.
+Guyún (Vincente Gonzalez Rubiera, Santiago de Cuba, 27 October 1908–Havana, 1987) studied under Severino López, and developed a modern concept of harmony, and a way to apply classical technique to popular Cuban music.
 He became more adventurous, yet still in Cuban vein, and in 1938 stopped performing to devote himself to teaching the guitar.
 This bore fruit, and two generations of Cuban guitarists bear witness to his influence.

 Perhaps the greatest guitarist amongst modern Cuban trovadors is Eliades Ochoa (b.
-Songo La Maya, Santiago de Cuba, 22 June 1946), the leader of Cuerteto Patría.
+Songo – La Maya, Santiago de Cuba, 22 June 1946), the leader of Cuarteto Patria.
 Ochoa learnt both Spanish guitar and the Cuban trés; Cuban composer and classical guitarist Leo Brouwer told him that he did not need to learn more about musical technique as he already knew too much!
 Ochoa plays now with an eight-stringed guitar (a self-designed hybrid of an acoustic six-string and the Cuban trés).
-Cuerteto Patría includes his brother Humberto Ochoa on guitar, son Eglis Ochoa on maracas, William Calderón on bass, Anibal Avila on claves and trumpet, and Roberto Torres on congas.
+Cuerteto Patría includes his brother Humberto Ochoa on guitar, son Eglis Ochoa on maracas, William Calderón on bass, Aníbal Ávila on claves and trumpet, and Roberto Torres on congas.